Loudermilk (TV series): Production

-Although, in the wake of the Audience Network shutdown, the cast was released from any contractual obligations to produce further episodes, co-creator Peter Farrelly has stated that "everybody wants to come back and do Season 4", and that a production network is being sought.
-While Amazon is distributing the existing seasons, to date they have not taken on a production role for further seasons.
-In total, Farrelly has envisioned seven seasons' worth of plotlines and character arcs.
+Despite being based in Seattle, Loudermilk is filmed in Vancouver, British Columbia, Canada.
+Episode writing contributors include Bobby Mort who previously worked for The Colbert Report, as well as Family Guy alums Ricky Blitt (who also plays Hiram in the cast) and Danny Smith.

+Music

+The first season uses tracks from Andy Shauf's album The Party as incidental and atmospheric score, with an eclectic soundtrack as a nod to Sam Loudermilk's past as a music critic.

 Reception

 Review aggregator Rotten Tomatoes gives the first season an approval rating of 92% based on reviews from 12 critics, with an average rating of 7.12 out of 10.
 The site's critical consensus states:

 Loudermilk's timely premise and sharp writing lay a solid foundation for a strong central performance from Ron Livingston, perfectly cast in this endearing dark comedy about a rock critic turned recovering alcoholic.

 Distribution

-The series is distributed by Sony Pictures TV; and in Canada, Germany, Italy, the U.K., and the U.S., it airs on Amazon Prime Video.
+The series is distributed by Sony Pictures TV; and in Canada, Germany, Italy, the U.K. In the United States, Amazon Prime released the series in 2021, debuting Season 3 in the same year.
+Netflix aired the series in 2023 through June 2025 to notable success.
+Amazon Prime's streaming rights were not renewed in 2024 and have already expired.

+A DVD Release of Season 1 was released in UK/Europe in 2018 on Via Vision Entertainment.
+No releases of Season 2 and 3 have been made on physical media.